ietf-teep/architecture/draft-ietf-teep-architecture.md

 two applications: 1) an Untrusted Application; 2) a TA that provides some security functions to be run inside a TEE.
-This example assumes that the developer, the TEE, and the TAM have previously been provisioned with certificatates.
+This example assumes that the developer, the TEE, and the TAM have previously been provisioned with certificates.

 At step 1, the developer authors the two applications.